T–V distinction in the world's languages: Welsh, Cornish, and Breton

 A similar distinction exists between Cornish singular ty / chy and plural hwi / whi.
-The singular form is used when talking to friends, family, animals and children, and the plural form is used to talk to a group of people, or when being especially polite to one person.
+The singular form is used when talking to friends, family, animals, and children, and the plural form is used to talk to a group of people, or when being especially polite to one person.

-In Breton the second person plural c'hwi is used as a polite form when addressing a single person and the singular te is reserved for informal situations.
+In Breton the second-person plural c'hwi is used as a polite form when addressing a single person and the singular te is reserved for informal situations.
 However, in a large area of central Brittany the singular form has been entirely replaced by c'hwi, as in English.

-Balto-Slavic
+Balto-Slavic languages

 Belarusian, Russian, and Ukrainian (mainly Eastern)

 East Slavic Languages distinguish between the familiar ty (ты) and the respectful vy (вы), the latter also being the plural of both forms.
 (Respectful Vy (Вы) may be capitalised in formal written correspondence, while plural vy is not.)
 The distinction appeared relatively recently and began to gain currency among the educated classes in the 18th century through French influence.

 Generally, ty is used among friends and relatives, but the usage depends not only on the closeness of the relationship but also on age and the formality of the situation (e.g., work meeting vs. a party).
 Children always use ty to address each other and are addressed in this way by adults but are taught to address adults with vy.
 Younger adults typically also address older adults outside the family as vy regardless of intimacy, and may be addressed as ty in return.
 When talking to each other young people often start with the formal vy but may transition to ty very quickly in an informal situation.
 Among older people, ty is often reserved for closer acquaintances.
 Unless there is a substantial difference in age, the choice of the form is symmetric: if A uses ty to address B, then B also uses ty to address A. While people may transition quickly from vy to ty, such transition presumes mutual agreement.
 Use of ty without consent of the other person is likely to be viewed as poor conduct or even as an insult (or, in the case of opposite-sexed people, overly flirtatious), particularly if the other party maintains using vy.